sadeq220/docs/microservice/README.md

 - Organized around Business Capabilities
     - each microservice should represent one specific **business domain**
     - Consequently the teams are cross-functional, including the full range of skills required for the development: user-experience, database, and project management.

-Some approaches help to adopt microservice architecture easily:
-- DDD aggregate pattern
-  - first structure the business logic as an object model(domain model)[^2]
-  - then structuring a domain model as a set of aggregates and make the boundaries explicit.
-- monitoring using Grafana and Prometheus

 ### Cloud native applications
 More applications are being deployed to the cloud(because of cost management) so write the application `cloud native` from the beginning.
 A cloud-native application is specifically designed from the ground up to take advantage of the elasticity and distributed nature of the cloud.